ansys/pyansys-dev-guide/README.rst

 Consider the following code examples.
-The left-hand example shows the amount of work to start, establish a connection to, and submit an input file to MAPDL using auto-generated gRPC interface files (for further details, see `pyansys-protos-generator
+The left-hand example shows the amount of work to start, establish a connection to, and submit an input file to MAPDL using auto-generated gRPC interface files.
+For further details, see `pyansys-protos-generator
 <https://github.com/pyansys/pyansys-protos-generator>`_.
 On the
 right-hand side is the same workflow, but using the `PyMAPDL`_ library.